-Maintenance Service Interval Maintenance Procedure Before each use or daily Check the safety-interlock system.
+Maintenance Service Interval Maintenance Procedure After the first 8 hours Change the engine oil.
+Before each use or daily Check the safety-interlock system.
+Check the air cleaner for dirty, loose, or damaged parts.
 Check the engine-oil level.
+Clean the air intake screen.
 Inspect the blades.
 Inspect the grass deflector for damage.
-After each use Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
-Clean the mower-deck housing.
-Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
-Every 25 hours Grease the caster wheel bearings (more often in sandy soil conditions).
-Clean the air-cleaner foam element (more often in dusty, dirty conditions).
+After each use Clean the mower-deck housing.
+Every 25 hours Grease the caster wheel bearings.
 Check tire pressure.
 Check the belts for wear or cracks.
-Every 100 hours Replace the air-cleaner foam element (more often in dusty, dirty conditions).
-Remove and clean the blower housing and any other cooling shrouds (more often under extremely dusty, dirty conditions).
+Change the engine oil (more often in dirty or dusty conditions).
+Replace or clean and gap the spark plug.
 Replace the in-line fuel filter.
 Every 100 hours or yearly, whichever comes first Replace the paper air-cleaner element (more often in dirty or dusty conditions).
-Change the engine oil and oil filter (more often in dirty or dusty conditions).
-Check the spark plug(s).
-Every 200 hours Replace the spark plug(s).
+Every 200 hours Change the engine-oil filter (more often in dirty or dusty conditions).

+Maintenance Service Interval Maintenance Procedure Every 300 hours Check and adjust the valve clearance.
+Contact an Authorized Service Dealer.
 Before storage Charge the battery and disconnect the battery cables.
 Perform all maintenance procedures listed above before storage.
 Paint any chipped surfaces.